Mboubaker/OS1-128-/README.md

 # OS1-128-

+This post describes the process of integrating Ouster OS1 lidar data with ROS_SLAM_node to generate 2D and 3D maps of an environment.
 For instructions on ROS, start with the Example ROS Code section :

 This repository : https://github.com/ouster-lidar/ouster_example#example-ros-code contains sample code for connecting to and configuring ouster sensors, reading and visualizing data, and interfacing with ROS.